 Occasional scratching is a normal behavior in dogs.
-It becomes a problem when your dog is constantly scratching and there are many reasons why a dog may scratch more than normal.
+It becomes a problem when your dog is constantly scratching.
 There are many causes of itching, including allergies.
 Dog's can be allergic to a variety of things:

 - External Parasites: fleas, mosquitoes, ticks.
 The bite alone is itchy for any dog, but some dogs are allergic to parasites saliva and have a strong reaction to it.
-Lots of small scabs, or fur loss are common signs.
+Small scabs, and/or fur loss are common signs.

-- Environmental Allergies: to grass, pollen, or dust mites.
+- Environmental: grass, pollen, or dust mites.
 Dogs can be affected by environmental allergens just as people can, but instead of a runny nose or eyes, they will itch!
 Allergies are challenging to diagnose and can be a lifelong problem requiring topical therapy and medications.

-- Food Allergies: protein sources are the culprit.
+- Food: protein sources are the culprit.
 Food allergies are less common than environmental allergies but just as frustrating.

 Besides excessive scratching, licking or chewing at the body are also signs.
 Paws, ears, and inside the legs are frequent areas of itching.